 Short term therapy often focuses on one or two issues and can be more goal-orientated but it can give a good indication of what long term therapy might feel like and which issues need longer-term attention.

 I am a qualified counsellor/psychotherapist based in London.
-I have the required insurance to work as a private practitioner and a DBS.
+I have the required insurance to work as a private practitioner and an enhanced DBS.

-I am a registered member of the British Association of Counselling Practitioners (BACP), who are the largest body for psychotherapists in the UK and whose ethical and training standards are among the highest.
+I am an accreditted member of the British Association of Counselling Practitioners (BACP), who are the largest body for psychotherapists in the UK and whose ethical and training standards are among the highest.
 As part of their regulations I attend regular supervison.
-I am working towards accreditation with them in the next year.

 I have worked as a counsellor for three years in voluntary practices in east London, south London and the Isle of Dogs.
 Before becoming a counsellor I worked in publishing, journalism, international development and communications.
 I have lived in northeast London for over twenty years.